641i130/harasho/README.md

 # harasho

-A 'good' LLSIFASA (or LLAC) server emulator.
+A 'good' LLSIFAC (or LLSIFASA) server emulator for a certain arcade machine.